evancz/focus/README.md

 Implementations of this idea in JS and Clojure rely heavily on the fact that the languages are dynamically typed and you can do runtime introspection.
 Haskell relies heavily on Template Haskell (a sort of macro system) to generate all of the necessary code.
-In Elm, I think we'd need to implement [type-directed macros][tdm] to make this truly pleasant in Elm, but the primary motivation for doing that feature is still for serialization to JSON, XML, binary, etc.
+In Elm, [type-directed macros][tdm] may make things more convenient, but it is unclear exactly how this might work or if it is worthwhile.

 [tdm]: https://docs.google.com/document/d/11a7W5u2U6WkfVH5W8AMHz4I08cHnuJFtjVWjbcZtUO4/edit#heading=h.bw7ajrm0ql11